lambertsbennett/nu_plugin_charming/README.md

 This is a plugin to add [Charming](https://github.com/yuankunzhang/charming) plotting capabilities to [Nushell](https://github.com/nushell/nushell).
+Not currently functional - work paused for the moment.